Illinois Coronavirus: School reopening plan revealed by Gov. Pritzker as COVID-19 cases reach 137K, over 6,700 deaths

+CHICAGO (WLS) -- Governor JB Pritzker laid out the guidelines for how schools will be able to reopen this fall as part of his Phase 4 recovery plan for Illinois, which takes effect Friday.

-The guidelines were released as the Illinois Department of Public Health reported 601 new cases of COVID-19 and 38 additional deaths on Tuesday.
+It comes as the state has seen a continuing decline in the number of new COVID-19 cases.
+The Illinois Department of Public Health reported 601 new cases of COVID-19 and 38 additional deaths on Tuesday.
 That brought the total in the state to 137,825, including 6,707 deaths.

-The IDPH requirements for K-12 schools to reopen in Phase 4 are:

-Gov. Pritzker also announced his administration will provide 2.5 million face masks to every K-12 public school district for students and staff, as well as financial assistance available for college students.
+A day after releasing the general details of Phase 4 on Monday, the governor went a step further Tuesday by issuing guidelines for how schools will be able to resume.
+There will be a lot of safety requirements, but students will be able to return to the classroom.

+"Based upon state guidance, each school district and each university will develop and implement a reopening plan that meets the needs of their community and the children that they serve on a large scale," Pritzker said.

 CPS said in a statement Tuesday: Chicago Public Schools is eager to open its doors to students as soon as it is safe to do so, and the district is gathering feedback from families and staff to inform draft reopening guidelines for our schools.
 We will continue to work closely with CDPH and the City of Chicago to ensure we are able to open safely.
 Nothing is more important than the safety of our students, staff and families, and we remain committed to widespread engagement to ensure our plan for reopening supports the diverse needs of our entire school community.